 TSSWCB State Board Members are elected by Soil and Water Conservation District (SWCD) Directors in the state district they represent.
 This Board is responsible to the State Legislature and the landowners of Texas.
 This places the SWCD program in Texas in the hands of the landowners, all actively engaged in farming or ranching.

 Marty H. Graham of Rocksprings is a member of the Texas State Soil and Water Conservation Board.
 He was elected to the State Board representing Area II in May of 2008.
 In addition to his work on the State Board, he is Chairman of the Upper Nueces-Frio Soil and Water Conservation District and has been a member of since 1988.
 Graham previously served on the Board of Directors of the Association of Texas Soil and Water Conservation Districts as the Area II Director.
-He has also serves as a director with the Texas Sheep and Goat Raisers Association and the Mohair Council of America.
+He has also serves as a director with the Texas Sheep and Goat Raisers Association, the Mohair Council of America andas an Edwards County Commissioner for Precinct 1.
 Since 1982, Marty has been raising Brangus cattle as well as Angora and Boer goats on the family ranch in Edwards County.
 He also runs a hunting operation on the ranch, hunting white-tailed deer, turkey, and exotics.
-Marty and his wife, Joyce, have two sons, Grayson and Tristan, a daughter, Jordyn with her husband Joshua and one year old granddaughter, Addyson.
+Marty and his wife, Joyce, have three children, Grayson, Tristan and Jordyn.
+His son Tristan, and his wife Rachel have one daughter, Aubree and one son, Liam.
+His daughter Jordyn and her husband, Joshua have two daughters, Addyson and Emersyn and one son, Jedidiah.
 Marty graduated from Texas Tech University in 1982 with a Bachelor of Science Degree in Agriculture- Animal Production.
-His youngest son Grayson is currently attending Texas Tech University.
-Marty was on the Livestock Judging Team while attending Texas Tech University and supports the Texas Tech Alumni Association.

 José Dodier, Jr., Member